Home Shows A to Z

 Pop Music on British Television 1955 - 1999

-Initially, all of the guest musical acts were popular singers of the day like Gary Miller, Cleo Laine, Valerie Masters and trad jazz bands led by Acker Bilk, Kenny Ball and Dick Charlesworth.
+Initially, all of the guest musical acts were popular singers of the day like Gary Miller, Cleo Laine, Valerie Masters and trad jazz bands led by Acker Bilk, Kenny Ball, Dick Charlesworth and the like.
+The first series barely gets a mention in the TV Times, with the editor preferring to plug the new series of established favourite Bootsy and Snudge.

 The second series, now titled Two Of A Kind had the same singers and trad jazz line-up with The Beverly Sisters and Pearl Carr & Teddy Johnson as resident singers with a different trad jazz group each week.
-By the time of the third series the weekly trad jazz band was phased out and more singers were brought in and, once in a while, a pop group like Joe Brown and His Bruvvers would be used.
+By the time of the third series the weekly trad jazz band was phased out and more solo and group singers were brought in and, once in a while, a pop group like Joe Brown and His Bruvvers would be called upon.

-The title Two Of A Kind was dropped for the new series in 1964 and while the singers were present and correct trad jazz had made an unwelcome return.
-However, the 18th April 1964 show featured The Beatles who played several songs live and joined in on a musical sketch with Eric and Ernie.
+The title Two Of A Kind was dropped for the next series in spring 1964, although the Two Of A Kind theme would stay with them, even when they moved to the BBC in 1968.
+The usual singers and trad jazz bands were present and correct.
+However, the 18th April 1964 show featured The Beatles who played several songs live and joined in on a musical sketch with Eric and Ernie, but one can't help thinking that they did this stuff better with Mike & Bernie Winters.
 The following week everything returned to normal for the rest of the series with guests like Edmund Hockridge, Acker Bilk and The Bachelors.
+Each show would end with Eric attempting to tell a dirty joke about two old men in deckchairs.

 THE MORECAMBE AND WISE SHOW / TWO OF A KIND